Quantum kernels to learn the phases of quantum matter: Introduction

 One possible shortcut to achieving the goal is to consider quantum data.
 The idea is simple: generating the data already requires a quantum computer and the step of loading classical data onto a quantum RAM is skipped.
 The task we propose is classifying the phases of matter.
 For classical models, classical ML techniques have been discussed with both kernel methods \cite{Ponte2017, Liu2019, Giannetti2019} and beyond \cite{Wang2016, Carrasquilla2017, Hu2017, Wetzel2017, Beach2018, Schfer2019, MendesSantos2021, maskara2021}.
-For quantum models, neural networks trained with different observables \cite{Biamonte2017,vanNieuwenburg2017,Chng2017, Broecker2017} or, even experimentally, with a quantum simulator \cite{Bohrdt2019} have been used to classify phases in strongly correlated electron systems.
-In this \emph{letter}, we propose to use quantum kernels as \eqref{qfeature} and a support vector machine (SVM).
+For quantum models, neural networks trained with different observables \cite{Biamonte2017,vanNieuwenburg2017,Chng2017, Broecker2017}, among other ML techniques \cite{Che2020, Lidiak2020, huang2021b} or, even experimentally, with a quantum simulator \cite{Bohrdt2019} have been used to classify phases in strongly correlated electron systems.
+Here, we propose to use quantum kernels as \eqref{qK} \cite{Banchi2021, wu2021provable}.
+Then, the classification is done with a support vector machine (SVM).
 Borrowing from quantum information, we argue that, by employing the fidelity (or related measures) as a kernel, the classification can be interpreted to extract the phase boundary \cite{Zanardi2006, zhou2008a, Zhou2008b, zhou2007}.
 We show that the machine predicts the critical point and that it is capable of learning the critical exponents.
-Remarkably, it does so despite being trained with samples far from the critical point, which constitutes another advantage with respect to other methods.
+Remarkably, it does so despite being trained with samples far from the critical point.
 Here, by way of illustration, we use the one-dimensional Ising model in a transverse field.
 This is an exactly solvable model, but our arguments are pretty general.
-For example, a Variational quantum Eigensolver can be used to optimize $U_\theta ({\bf x}_j)$, Eq. \eqref{qfeature}, on a quantum processor \cite{Peruzzo2014, Kandala2017}.
-Finally, using the circuit \eqref{qcircuit}, the kernel \eqref{qK} is obtained and the classification can be done. \\ \paragraph{Quantum Phase Transitions and Fidelities.-}
+In fact, we present two algorithms to classify the quantum states of matter in the general scenario where the ground states are computed in a quantum processor.
+To be concrete, we discuss the use of a variational quantum eigensolver to find the ground state \cite{Peruzzo2014, Kandala2017}.